 Other policy requirements

-Public Authorities should be aware of the following requirements under State Supply Commission policies and Treasurer’s Instruction 820, and whether or not they are applicable to purchases from this CUA.
+State agencies should be aware of the following requirements under the Western Australian Procurement Rules and Treasurer’s Instruction 820, and whether or not they are applicable to purchases from this CUA:

-Please note that public authorities are not required to request advice or approval from the Department of Finance, regardless of value, when seeking an exemption from the minimum requirements of the Open and Effective Competition Policy and the use of mandatory Common Use Arrangements for a purchase from an ADE or an Aboriginal Business.
+Please note that State agencies are not required to request advice or approval from the Department of Finance, regardless of value, to purchase from an ADE or an Aboriginal Business (WA Procurement Rule C2.2).

 Exemption from using this CUA

-Finance is responsible for processing and approving all requests from public authorities seeking exemption from using a mandatory CUA.
+Finance is responsible for processing and approving all requests from State agencies seeking exemption from using a mandatory CUA.
 Requests for an exemption are considered on a case-by-case basis, and a requesting agency must be able to demonstrate that a business need cannot be adequately met by the relevant CUA.

-Exemption requests should be directed to the Director of Common Use Arrangements through an email to the contract manager in the first instance.
+Exemption requests should be directed to the Assistant Director Procurement Frameworks through an email to the contract manager in the first instance.
 Requests for exemption may be received by posted letter or email, but must be in writing and provide sufficient explanation and background to enable the request to be considered.
 The requesting officer should be the Accountable Authority or delegate of the agency.

 Insurance and Risk LevelsShow more